Mission

 • Spring, 2026—Community stories of health

-• Applied Theatre Troupe—conduct forum theatre and solo performances on social issues on various platforms
+• Applied Theatre Troupe—conduct forum theatre and solo performances on social issues on campus

 Recent Projects